Day 145: Woodlaw Forest and Island Bush

 Location: Merriview Hut (2950.5 km)

 Although Paul — the hiker that came in late last night — and I agreed on an 8 am shuttle back to the trail, it was almost 8:45 when we actually left.
 The two of us and his partner, “First Class”, got into a long discussion over breakfast about the TA and how it compared (generally unfavorably) to the long-distance trails in the US.
-(Only Paul and I returned to the trail; First Class had already finished the trail.)
+(Only Paul and I returned to the trail; First Class had already finished.)

 In comparison to mostly cloudy and dreary skies the past few days have been, it was bright and clear, with barely any clouds.
 Although a bit cold out when I continued walking down the road, it was much nicer out, and the beauty of the area very much was on display.